LOADING ...

 I traded the stand-up Bass for a Fender Jazz

-And Benny, she kept her old tambourine
+And Benny, well she her old tambourine

 The owner kinda our electric sound

-by opening with Pepper
+by opening with Sergeant

-Now these didn't always take surprises well
+Now these boys didn't always surprises well

-Back on the campus we made
+Back on the College campus we

 and 'borrowed' some Sgt, Pepper style costumes

-those generous
+generous gifts

 electric circus band